citysciencelab/cut-storytelling-tool/doc/quickHelp.md

 # QuickHelp Documentation

 This documentation describes how the QuickHelp window of the Masterportal can be modified, extended and new QuickHelp windows can be created.
-The QuickHelp window - if activated - is currently integrated in two places in the Masterportal by default.
+The QuickHelp window - if activated - is currently integrated in three places in the Masterportal by default.

 1. At the Top on the right side of the search bar as ?-button (hereinafter referred to as "search" QuickHelp).
 2. When using the "custom" topic tree type, when you expand the topic tree, the ?-icon at the very top of the topic tree (hereafter called "tree" QuickHelp).
+3. In the routing tool.

-Both default QuickHelp windows are given standard content in all languages available for the Masterportal.
+All default QuickHelp windows are given standard content in all languages available for the Masterportal.

 ## Structure of this documentation